dijasila/GPAW/doc/install.rst

 ============

-GPAW relies on the Python library *atomic simulation environment* (ASE_), so you need to :ref:`install ASE <ase:install>` first.
+GPAW relies on the Python library *atomic simulation environment* (ASE_), so you need to :ref:`install ASE <ase:download_and_install>` first.
 GPAW itself is written mostly in the Python programming language, but there are also some C-code used for:

 * performance critical parts
 * allowing Python to talk to external numerical libraries (BLAS_, LAPACK_,